 You hear the term bullets all of the time in copywriting.
 But what makes them so important?

 Firstly, it allows writers to quickly come up with ideas and inspiration for the copy.

 Secondly, bullets organize different points and sections of the copy.

 You can map out the headers of the project first and place bullets under them.
 When you begin writing that section, you will have plenty of inspiration planned ahead of time.

 I’m also a firm believer in creating a skeleton of the project before beginning the first draft.

-It should look similar to above in which every header, major point, and bullet is organized beforehand.
-This prevents writers block because you already know what to write about as soon as you move onto the next section!
+It should look similar to the above in which every header, major point, and the bullet is organized beforehand.
+This prevents writer’s block because you already know what to write about as soon as you move on to the next section!